 Well, that’s not entirely the case.
 Although you should have selected your hosted VoIP provider also on how he implements Business VoIP Security, you still have to carefully review what is actually implemented and how that works together with your own inhouse security measures.
 Are there any gaps left?
 Do security measures on each side interact with each other in an unexpected way?

 Do you use encryption to improve Business VoIP Security?

 VoIP is not only used within your organization, your VoIP traffic and signaling also passes gateways to the outside world.
 To other remote locations, to gateways connected to the PSTN or mobile networks, or to other enterprise networks.
 A soon as your traffic and signaling leaves your own LAN boundaries, it is time to consider VoIP encryption.
-And many security experts go even further, suggesting that organizations should also encrypt their VoIP traffic internally.
+And many security experts take this even further, suggesting that organizations should also encrypt their VoIP traffic internally.
 For example, on their own LAN, WAN and VPN connections.
-Note that SIP encryption is for example often not enabled by default.
+Note that SIP encryption is often not enabled by default.
 While the impact of SIP attacks, session hijacking and call fraud may be severe.
-So, it is recommended to review whether your current Business VoIP Security measures include already SIP signaling encryption (using TLS) or the Secure Real-Time Transport Protocol (SRTP) for the voice traffic.
+So, it is recommended to review whether your current Business VoIP Security measures include SIP signaling encryption (using TLS) or the Secure Real-Time Transport Protocol (SRTP) for the voice traffic.

 Make sure you VoIP system security is up-to-date